-Social and economic conditions—such as food, housing, family supports, and adverse childhood experiences (ACEs)—have a profound effect on the health, well-being, and success of our nation’s young people. can promote positive outcomes for youth by creating approaches to health that push upstream of disease and take on the public health lens of whole child, comprehensive care.
+Social and economic conditions—such as food, housing, family supports, and adverse childhood experiences (ACEs)—have a profound effect on the health, well-being, and success of our nation’s young people.
+Safety net providers are clinicians who serve vulnerable populations—individuals who live in medically underserved communities who could be experiencing poverty, underinsurance or lack of insurance, homelessness, and discrimination—regardless of financial circumstances, insurance status, or health conditions.
+These facilities are most often located in or nearby the communities they serve.
+“Core” safety net providers include community health centers, school-based health centers, rural clinics, and local health departments.
+We can promote positive outcomes for youth by creating approaches to health that push upstream of disease and take on the public health lens of whole child, comprehensive care.
 If successful, safety net providers can extend their influence beyond the school and clinic walls and into the community to influence population-level health outcomes.

 The Youth Safety Net Project helps school-based and community safety net providers find that success using a social determinants of health (SDOH) approach.
 Through a diverse set of activities, The Youth Safety Net Project translates the science of population health into practical clinical tools and competencies that get to the root cause of poor health for our nation’s youth.

 Products from this initiative (including toolkits, blogs, and more) are organized around three topic areas:

 - Coordinating Care Around the Social Determinants of Adolescent Health blog series

 - Health Centers and Schools: Uniting for Young People’s Success

 - The Puzzle: Piecing Together PCMH and SBHCs

 - Quality Improvement: Foundation of Patient-Centered Care (Aligning QI Activities with Patient-Centered Medical Home Standards)